Kinetic Ferromagnetism and Topological Magnons of the Hole-Doped Kitaev Spin Liquid

 with $\alpha\neq{}\beta\neq{}\gamma$ for the $\varGamma$ terms on $\gamma$-type bonds.
 Although the $\varGamma$ term is typically believed to be AFM~\cite{Janssen2017,Cookmeyer2018}, here we focus on the effect of a FM $\varGamma>0$ as this has the most interesting consequences.

 In the absence of $\varGamma$, the spin polarization is always along the [001] direction (or by symmetry equivalently, the [010] and [100] directions), which can be attributed to an order-by-disorder mechanism as we will explain below.
 In Fig.~\ref{fig:effectGamma}(a), we show that the presence of $\varGamma>0$ can shift the spin polarization direction from [001] to [111].
 Indeed, already a tiny value of $\varGamma^*$ is sufficient to induce a significant change in the polar angle of magnetization, denoted as $\phi\equiv{}\cos^{-1}(M^z/|M|)$.
 For $\varGamma=0.02$, the polar angle is already very close to the value of $\phi_{[111]}=\cos^{-1}(1/\sqrt{3})$, which corresponds to a FM order along the [111] direction, see Fig.~\ref{fig:effectGamma}(b).
 At $\varGamma^*\approx{}0.01K$, a noticeable kink in the first-order derivative of the ground-state energy in Fig.~\ref{fig:effectGamma}(c) indicates that this change in spin polarization direction is accompanied by a phase transition.
-We will discuss below that this transition arises because magnon excitations become topologically non-trivial.
-The curve of magnetization displays a clear dip around $\varGamma^*$, corroborating the findings from the analysis of the ground-state energy.
+We will discuss below that this transition leads to topologically non-trivial magnon excitations.
+The magnetization displays a dip around $\varGamma^*$, corroborating the findings from the analysis of the ground-state energy.
 Note that a moderately large $\varGamma$ can also enhance the magnitude of the magnetization.

+Compared to the FM $\varGamma$, the perturbation of an AFM $\varGamma$ has a much smaller impact on the [001] ordered ground state.
+For instance, a small AFM $\varGamma\approx{}-0.02$ only induces a canting field in the [001] order.
+However, a FM $\varGamma$ with a similar magnitude is sufficient to shift the polarization direction from [001] to [111]. \\

-\section{Parton mean-field theory}
+{\bf Parton mean-field theory}

 In order to understand the selection of the FM moment direction and the impact of $\varGamma$, we develop a parton mean-field theory.
 To effectively describe the low-energy degrees of freedom in the kinetic FM phase, we consider the following parton representation for electron operators~\cite{Jayaprakash1989} with $c^\dag_{j,s}\equiv{}h^{}_{j}b^\dag_{j,s}$.
 Here, $b^\dag_{j,s}$'s are Schwinger boson operators representing spinons, and $h^{}_{j}$'s are fermionic holon operators representing empty sites.
 The local constraint, $h^\dag_jh^{}_j+\sum_{s}b^\dag_{j,s}b_{j,s}=1$, ensures the original three-dimensional physical local Hilbert space.
 The parton theory is constructed such that it allows for spontaneous symmetry breaking toward ordered states.